AsheUrban/EauClaireSalon.Solution/README.md

 #### By Ashe Urban

-_This project contains several branches, each with their own README.md and set up instructions:_
+_This project contains two branches, each with their own README.md and set up instructions:_
 * main
-* many_to_many
 * searchfunction (WIP)

 ## Technologies Used on main branch